sibyl229/stat540-2014-gao-wensi/hw2/homework2.md

 ![plot of chunk unnamed-chunk-35](figure/unnamed-chunk-35.png)

+The red dots marking the genes that 3 methods all identify as significantly differentially expressed.
+These genes have in common that they are expressed in a relatively large amount (CPM) and their expression fold change is noticeable between the conditions.

+This makes sense because if a gene's overall abundance is small, a small fluctuation by chance would result in a big fold change.
+On the other hand, gene of great abundance changing by a big number may only mean a small fold change.
+These genes don't appear in the hits agreed upon by all 3 methods.

 > Use the output of `DGEList` as the object of `plotSmear`.
 Use de.tags to highlight genes selected by all methods.